 The Middle Fork River corridor hosts more than just pristine waters and blue ribbon Westslope Cutthroat trout fishing.
 Bighorn sheep, deer, elk, black bear, wolves, mountain lions, playful river otters and eagles make their home along the river.
 Explore cascading waterfalls, Native American pictographs, pioneer historic sites, and hermit hideouts before settling in around a roaring campfire and delicious Dutch oven dinners.
 Relax under the stars with our knowledgeable, kind, and fun-loving guides as you soak in the stillness of a remote mountain wilderness.

-DATES: September 9th – 11th Bernard to Cache Bar September 16th – 18th Bernard to Cache Bar
+DATES: September 9th – 11th Bernard to Cache Bar September 16th – 21st Thomas to Cache Bar

 * Price does not include a $4.00/day Forest Service Recreation Enhancement Act Fee.